1. Can I enable Static Cache for one locale only?

 Yes.
-For sub-domain and TLDs, this can be done from the Smartling UI.
-For sub-folder, it requires Advanced GDN rule customization (consult your SA).
+For sub-domain and TLDs, this can be done from the Smartling UI, simply by toggling the switch ON for a sub-domain for that locale.
+For sub-folder, it requires Advanced GDN Rule customization (consult your Solutions Architect).

 Yes, but not through the Static Cache UI.
 Advanced GDN rules allow you to control which responses get cached based on various conditions such as URL pattern and headers.

 3. Is it possible to refresh the cache on a part of a page rather than the whole page?